youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```

 We can see that the account "Administrator" was connected using SMB.
-We can also see that the SYSTEM account in connected using type 5, meaning that a service starts and the service account logs into the local system.
+We can also see that the SYSTEM account is connected using type 5, meaning that a service starts and the service account logs into the local system.
 SYSTEM and Administrator are privilegied account, that why we have 4672 log entry paired with the 4624.

 #### Services